Hexagon/blog/src/posts/deno-tetris/2023-09-06_multiplayer-simple-ai-logic.md

   }
   ...
 }
+```

 And there you have it!
-Your Tetris game can now pit players against a computer-controlled opponent.
-In the next part, we'll add some polish to our game and discuss future enhancements.
+Your Tetris game can now pit players against a
+computer-controlled opponent.
+In the next part, we'll wrap it up and discuss
+future enhancements.
 Stay tuned!
-```